 Innovation is critically important to success in today’s business world, and leaders across industries are recognizing this.
 Some companies built their success on innovation — it is the foundation of their mission.
 Boston Consulting Group (BCG) does an annual report on the most innovative companies and has compiled several great research papers based on surveys to innovation leaders.
 One of those papers included the most common barriers to successful innovation.
 Risk aversion, long development cycles, difficulty selecting the best ideas and difficulty measuring performance topped the list.
 However, there are things you can do to address these challenges.

 Innovation giants like Google or 3M may find that it comes naturally, but that is not the norm for the rest of the business world.
 In fact, while most business leaders agree that innovation is important, few know the keys to managing it.
-For example, a manager who excels in leading higher performance teams may still neglect the hidden potential of their employees who possess ideas and insights gained from working directly with customers.

-As staff try to accommodate innovation goals set by management, they are often ill equipped to overcome challenges and communicate effectively enough to see innovations through, leaving many idea programs to fail before they even get off the ground.
+As staff try to accommodate innovation goals set by management, they are often ill-equipped to overcome challenges and communicate effectively enough to see innovations through, leaving many idea programs to fail before they even get off the ground.

-Surveys and research into the reasons for why idea programs fail reveal predictable patterns.
+Surveys and research into the reasons for why innovation programs fail reveal predictable patterns.
 If we can predict these pitfalls to innovation, then we can take steps to prevent them.
 So what are some of the key obstacles to successful innovation?